teamclouday/secrets-cli/README.md

   -f, --filepath <FILEPATH>  Location of the secrets file -t, --text <TEXT>          Encoded secrets text
-  -p, --password <PASSWORD>  Password for encoding/decoding [default: secret]
-      --copy                 Whether to copy the output to clipboard -h, --help                 Print help (see more with '--help') -V, --version              Print version
+  -p, --password <PASSWORD>  Password for encoding/decoding [default: secret] -c, --copy                 Whether to copy the output to clipboard -o, --overwrite            Whether to overwrite the file if it exists -h, --help                 Print help (see more with '--help') -V, --version              Print version
 ```